grace-snow/gridsome-grace/blog/2020-04-15__magic-unicorn.md

 I know what I’m good at in each of these disciplines:

 * CSS, accessibility and writing semantic, well-structured HTML on the front end side
-* User Experience design, journey mapping and strategy on the design side;
+* User Experience design, journey mapping and strategy on the design side

 But I also know where I fall short in each.

 **I want to be better.**

 That means really getting to grips with Javascript _(at last!)_ **AND** improving my graphic and UI design skills.
 I need to improve both alongside each other if I am to keep that special unicorn horn!

+---

-Becoming a better developer
+## Becoming a better developer

 <!-- TODO: Add link -->
 It’s [not the first time]() I’ve set out on this particular learning journey.
 If anything, this is just the ‘next phase’ in what is likely to be a forever-long thirst for knowledge and self-improvement!